ThreeDee-GmbH/ue5-style-guide/README.md

 Unless it is known that a variable should only be accessed within the class it is defined and never a child class, do not mark variables as private.
 Until variables are able to be marked `protected`, reserve private for when you absolutely know you want to restrict child class usage.

+<a name="3.2.4.2"></a>
+<a name="bp-vars-access-components"></a>
+##### 3.2.4.2 Components

+Every Actor automatically has each of his Components referenced as a variable.
+Those variables can not be marked private or Editable and thus should always be treated as protected.
+This means you should never access an Actor's Component from outside its class!

 <a name="3.2.5"></a>
 <a name="bp-vars-advanced"></a>
 #### 3.2.5 Advanced Display